 “Before you own the property or while you still have a tenant in it paying rent, get organised!
 Make a project plan, include every task organised by room, research your prices for buying supplies, and negotiate prices for labour.
 The best way of saving money is to not waste time while the property is empty as lost rent can be one of the biggest costs.”

-It’s important to be clear about priorities when embarking on a refurbishment, so that the key elements, such as repairing structural defects, are dealt with and the property becomes marketable.
+It’s important to be clear about priorities when embarking on a refurbishment to deal with the key elements, such as repairing structural defects, and the property becomes marketable.